 Last year, Fendi caught on to the logo craze and reintroduced Zucca, now dubbed FF, into its offerings in a big way.
 And of course, so have counterfeiters.
-Equip yourself with the expert knowledge of spotting a real Fendi FF logo bag with tips courtesy of our own Chief Authenticator, Graham Wetzbarger.
+Equip yourself with insider knowledge on how to spot a real Fendi FF logo bag with tips from our expert team.

 Fendi Logo Bag Materials & Construction